JohnnyMirza/confluent_splunk_demo/README.md

 # Confluent Splunk-2-Splunk Source Demo

 The purpose of this project is to provide a demonstration on how to optimize your Splunk data ingestion by using Confluent.
-This guide will route data from a Splunk Universal Forwarder running an eventgenerator, to the Confluent Splunk-2-Splunk Source Connector while bypassing the Splunk indexing layer and retaining all of the critical metadata assosciated with each data source (source, sourcetype, host, event, _meta). *Thanks to Phil Wild (https://github.com/pwildconfluentio) for helping this put together.*
+This guide will route data from a Splunk Universal Forwarder running an eventgenerator, to the Confluent Splunk-2-Splunk Source Connector while bypassing the Splunk indexing layer and retaining all of the critical metadata assosciated with each data source (source, sourcetype, host, event, _meta).

 <p align="center">
    <img src="images/siem_optimization.png" width="50%" height="50%">